AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

 ### Have you replaced it with another MacBook?
 Not yet - I purchased a cheap tower PC instead.
 It had been over 10 years since I moved to laptops only and I wanted to see what had changed since.
-Turns out a lot has changed and this new machine has turned out to be one of my favourites!
+Turns out a lot has changed and this new machine has quickly become one of my favourites!
 Specs:

  * AMD Ryzen 3 2200G CPU (/APU) with Radeon Vega 8 Graphics - considering the